skip to content

 We are particularly interested in automated licensing payment systems (ALPS) based on distributed-ledger technologies and smart contracts for automating trustworthy licensing payments that can substantially reduce currently existing challenges.
 Those systems not only contribute to enabling the digital economy, but have further potential to enable new business models.
 ALPS are defined as platform technologies that enable the automated calculation, execution and verification of accurate payments from licensees to licensors.
 ALPS seek to lower costs for administering payments, while increasing accuracy, reducing the trust problem and eliminating the need for audits, overall enabling more efficient licensing and novel business models as well as contributing to fairer value distribution to inventors.

-The project is kindly supported by Research England via the Connecting Capability Fund award CCF18-7157 - Promoting the Internet of Things via Collaboration between HEIs and Industry (Pitch-In project).
+This is a collaborative project jointly run by the IIPM Lab at the Department of Engineering and colleagues at the Department of Computer Science at the University of Pisa.
+The origins of the project were kindly supported by Research England via the Connecting Capability Fund award CCF18-7157 - Promoting the Internet of Things via Collaboration between HEIs and Industry (Pitch-In project).

 Case study: https://www.ifm.eng.cam.ac.uk/uploads/Pitch_In_Case_Study_Alps.pdf